JakubStiburek/blog-articles/Dev/The Agile Conundrum.md

 Here's a list of usual SCRUM ceremonies: daily standup, refinement, planning, retrospective, demo.

 Standup can last 5-20 minutes the other meetings can take 20 minutes to 2 hours.
 Often it's about 4-5 hours each sprint doing meta-work = working in order to eventually actually work on the software.
-On top of that many organisations and teams have company-wide meetings, various guild meetings, interest-groups meetings etc. And to take it to the extreme these meetings tend to be longer when working remotely because of technical problems and many people in one video-call just slow everything down.
+On top of that many organisations and teams have company-wide meetings, various guild meetings, interest-groups meetings etc. And to take it to the extreme these meetings tend to be longer when working remotely because of technical problems and the fact that many people in one video-call just slow everything down.
 And don't get me started on the mental toll that these activities have on people.
 The ceremonies stress the same muscle as the work we do - the brain.

 > Simplicity--the art of maximising the amount of work not done--is essential.